ankitgorasiya/codeigniter-template-library/README.md

 Features
 ============================
-->Multiple Layouts
+Multiple Layouts
-->Multiple Regions
+Multiple Regions
-->Append or override in regions
+Append or override in regions

 Installation
 ============================
-->Put all the files in defined structure
-->in autoload.php add template library
+Put all the files in defined structure in autoload.php add template library
   $autoload['libraries'] = array('template');